Where can I use my MUGI card?

 No discounts are applied on night-time services, and the same fares are charged for payments in cash and with cards.
 However, night-time journeys with MUGI cards are included in the count for subsequent application of discounts based on the number of journeys made.

 What discounts apply on connecting services?

-- On inter-city journeys: For journeys on Lurraldebus, Euskotren or Renfe there is no charge for connections made within less than 30 minutes.
-This is counted as the time between validating the card upon alighting from the first coach and boarding the second.
+- On inter-city journeys: For journeys on Lurraldebus, Euskotren or Renfe there is no charge or are discounts for connections made within less than 30 minutes, depending on the operators.
+This is counted as the time between validating the card upon alighting from the first mean of transport and boarding the second.

 - On city bus services: The maximum connection time is 60 minutes from the validation of the first journey to that of the second (45 minutes on Dbus-Dbus connections).